cockpit-project/cockpit/containers/unit-tests/README.md

 This container has all build dependencies and toolchains (GCC and clang) that we want to exercise Cockpit with, mostly for `make distcheck` and `make check-memory`.
-This container gets run in semaphore, but can be easily run locally too.
+This container runs on [GitHub](.github/workflows/unit-tests.yml), but can be easily run locally too.

 It assumes that the Cockpit source git checkout is available in `/source`.
 It will not modify that directory or take uncommitted changes into account, but it